-Business Continuity, Disaster Recovery & ISO22301
+Business Continuity, Disaster Recovery and ISO22301

 The UK Companies Act 2006 gave statutory status to what has long been a common law duty of company directors worldwide: to exercise due care in relation to their companies.
 Specifically, directors must "exercise reasonable care, skill and diligence" (s.174).

 The board of directors must ensure that the organisation has developed and tested business continuity and disaster recovery plans mitigating all risks facing the organisation.
 These pages provide an introduction to these subjects and their associated standards.
 To discuss your business continuity, disaster recovery or ISO22301 requirements, call us on +44 (0) 845 070 1750.

 On this page:

-ISO 22301 (ISO22301) – The Business Continuity Standard
+ISO 22301 (ISO22301) – The business continuity standard

-Launched in May 2012, ISO 22301 sets out the requirements for a Business Continuity Management System.
+Launched in May 2012, ISO 22301 sets out the requirements for a business continuity management system (BCMS).
 ISO22301 replaced the British BS25999-2 standard.

 All organisations face business continuity risks.
 Did you know that: